Results on a Strong Multiplicity One Theorem: Representations of and associated functions on hyperbolic plane

-The irreducible unitary representations $\pi$ of $G$ bijectively correspond to the irreducible unitary representations $\tilde{\pi}$ of ${\rm SL}(2, \R)$ such that $\tilde{\pi}(-I_{2 \times 2}) = 1$.
+The irreducible unitary representations $\pi$ of $G$ bijectively correspond to the irreducible unitary representations $\tilde{\pi}$ of ${\rm SL}(2, \R)$ such that $-I_{2 \times 2} \in {\rm kernel}(\tilde{\pi})$.
 Thus only `half' of the discrete series representations of ${\rm SL}(2, \R)$ appear in the list for $G$.
-Using this and the adjoint action of the basis elements of the Lie algebra $\mathfrak g$, we can compute the $K$-types that appear in $\pi$ for all irreducible unitary representations $\pi$ of $G$.
+Using this and the adjoint action of the Lie algebra $\mathfrak g$ of $G$, we can compute the $K$-types that appear in $\pi$ for all irreducible unitary representations $\pi$ of $G$.
 The following table summarises this information.

 \begin{defn}An irreducible unitary representation $(\pi, V)$ of $G$ is said to be $\tau_n$-spherical if there exists a nonzero vector $v \in V$ such that

 \end{defn}

 For a given $n \in \Z$, we can list the $\tau_n$-spherical representations of $G$ as follows: